openedx/codejail-service/docs/decisions/0002-no-database.rst

 It will be possible to lock down outbound networking entirely on the service, and the service will not be required to hold any connection-related secrets.

+As a downside, this means there will be no admin dashboard, including no possibility of Waffle flags.

 Any audit logging will be performed on the edxapp site.
 That would be a better option for logging anyhow, as edxapp has more context on the submitted student code, and what codejail-service receives has already been wrapped in a standard template along with compatibility shims and other support code (more than we want to include in the audit log).